tylert/packer-build/README.rst

 * REQUIRED (if not using VirtualBox):  QEMU_ (kvm_)

   - 2.1.2 [Debian 1:2.1+dfsg-12+deb8u6] or newer on Debian Jessie 8.x
-  - not tested on Mac OS (does this even work?)
+  - not currently being tested on macOS

 .. _QEMU: http://qemu.org
 .. _kvm: http://linux-kvm.org